oslabs-beta/MONARQ/README.md

 ## Required User Inputs

 **MONARQ** allows our users to define the REST Endpoints that they want to open to the public.
 Simply create a 'Manifest' object in a seperate file and import into your server file.
-You can also visit **MONARQ**'s website at [insert website here]() and easily create the manifest object there.
+You can also visit **MONARQ**'s [website](link_for_website) and easily create the manifest object there.

 **STEP 1: DEFINE MANIFEST OBJECT**
 The Manifest Object should be in a specific format as follows: